Ncloud CLI

 The scenario in the Classic environment is as follows.

-2. Create server (Set init script to install and run Apache, and then create an index.html file using the touch command)
+2. Create server (Set the "init" script to install and run Apache; create an index.html file using the "touch" command)

 3. Create and assign public IP address